-Never attempt to handle a feral cat, and keep them away from children and other pets.
+Never attempt to handle a feral cat and keep them away from children and other pets.
 If you or anyone are bitten, seek immediate medical attention and quarantine the cat.

 Step 2: Trapping

 Each cat must arrive at VCAS in a metal humane live trap and covered with a towel to keep them calm.
-Cardboard or plastic pet carriers are not permitted.
+Cardboard or plastic pet carriers are not accepted.
 One cat per trap, please.

 Step 3: Holding the Cat Overnight